Kris-Sekula/EPROM-EMU-NG/KiCad Sources/README.md

 KiCad project files.

+Version 2.1: Moved from using 2x 32k SRAM to single 128k SRAM (64k usable).
+Firware and software is the same for both.

 Version 1.9: Added pull-up resistors to /WE and EN_RST, helps prevent SRAM corruption during Arduino reset (needed only when doing partial uploads)

 Version 1.8b: Fixed the footprint for Q1-2N4401 and Q2-2N4403, see Errata document for more details.